DanielSincere/SincereAuth/Deploy/Heroku/README.md

 - `RUN_SCHEDULED_QUEUES_IN_MAIN_PROCESS` - When limited in number of process, you may run the scheduled queues in-process by setting this variable to `YES`.
 If you can only run one extra process, prioritize the regular queues variable (the other one).
 - `RUN_QUEUES_IN_MAIN_PROCESS` - When limited in number of process, you may run the queues in-process by setting this variable to `YES`.
 If you can only run one extra process, prioritize the regular queues variable (this one).
 - `RUN_AUTO_MIGRATE` - When limited in number of process, you may run the database in-process by setting this variable to `YES`.
 This is only safe when you are only running 1 replica of the main app process.
+- `WEBSITE_APPLE_APP_ID` - Apple Services ID for the web login portal. e.g. com.fullqueuedeveloper.Website
+- `WEBSITE_URL` - URL for the web portal.
+Used to configure Sign in with Apple redirects. e.g. account.fullqueuedeveloper.com

 5. Clone the SincereAuth repo to your local computer
 6. Choose container stack `heroku stack:set -a sincereauth-server-{name} container` (app name is from step 2)